Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 How Does a Nespresso Machine Work?

 Nespresso machines are known for their ease of use.
 Add water, insert a pod, press a button, and you’re all done.
-But, there’s a little more to how Nespresso machines work.
+But, there’s more to how Nespresso machines work.

 Nespresso machines come in two versions: OriginalLine and VertuoLine.
-OriginalLine uses one-touch pod technology, while VertuoLine uses centrifugal technology that spins the pod 7,000 times per minute.
+OriginalLine brews like a traditional espresso machine, pushing hot water through finely-ground coffee at high pressure.
+Meanwhile, VertuoLine uses a unique centrifugal technology that spins the pod to brew coffee.

-I’ve used both kinds of Nespresso coffee machines, and today I’ll go into detail about how they work.
+I’ll include a graphic showing exactly how these machines work.
 I’ll also explain what you should know about Nespresso pods and what kind of drinks these machines brew.

 How Nespresso Machines Work